Is It Safe To Travel In India With a Camera?

 We pick our hotels and hostels carefully just so we're sure to have a comfortable stay but we do like it cheap.
 We try to stay in the $6 - $12 range for a private double room and we always feel safe with leaving our stuff and photography gear I don't use in the room.
 And just in case we end up in a shady place, there's always my TravelSafe to store my gear and give me piece of mind.

-So, as far as our experiences go after a month of traveling on a budget; India is safe to travel around, no question about it; with or without expensive photography gear.
+So, as far as our experiences go after two months of traveling on a budget; India is safe to travel around, no question about it; with or without expensive photography gear.
 Don't worry too much and just use your street smarts.
 You'll be fine.
-Until now I feel safer walking around here than some big cities in Europe or America.
+I feel safer walking around in India than some big cities in Europe or America.
 You don't have to worry taking out your camera anywhere and start walking around with it.
 Just be aware that there are a lot of poor people and you will stand out with a big camera.

 But don't let that discourage you to shoot some nice pictures, especially if you're into street photography.